vitor-dornela/Python/README.md

 ## hello-world

+This is the repository I upload what I learn in Python.

+## data-science

-This is the repository I upload what I learn in Python
+This is the repository I upload what I learn about DS Python librarie.